 In the ease of use round of the BigCommerce vs. Shopify challenge, it is easy to conclude that Shopify is the winner.
 Shopify is designed to be easy to understand and use, even by newbies.

 The website editor has a user-friendly interface, and building an online shop with Shopify comes with useful guidance and assistance from the platform.
-This means that you will be able to build and run your online shop much faster, easier, and frustration-free as compared to other ecommerce solutions, BigCommerce included.
+This means that you will be able to build and run your online shop much faster, easier, and frustration-free compared to other ecommerce solutions, including BigCommerce.

 BigCommerce also has a website builder and editor interface designed for online merchants who want to be in complete control of building the storefronts and backends of their online shops.
 But BigCommerce has some terms which are more difficult to understand by non-tech-savvy users.